-- ☐ Campaigned on replacing the Affordable Water Programme with Local Water Done Well Programme - Repeal Labour Government legislation with passing of Water Services Repeal Act February 2024 - Restore council ownership and control with stronger central government oversight - > Strict rules for water quality and for investment in infrastructure - > Ensure water services are financially sustainable - ☐ Taumata Arowai to remain as water quality regulator but new economic regulator to be established. - ☐ Technical Advisory Group established to contribute expert advice to the Minister of Local Government and the Department of Internal Affairs. - ☐ New enabling legislation to be introduced in two parts - First Bill (June 2024) will set out provisions relating to council service delivery plans and transitional economic regulation.
-This will also include providing requirements for establishing Council Controlled Organisations - Second Bill (December 2024) will provide for long-term requirements for financial sustainability, a complete economic regulation regime, and new types of structural and financing tools, including a new type of financially independent Council Controlled Organisation - ☐ Reforms expected to be in place by mid 2025.
+- ☐ Campaigned on replacing the Affordable Water Programme with Local Water Done Well Programme - Repeal Labour Government legislation with passing of Water Services Repeal Act February 2024 - Restore council ownership and control with stronger central government oversight - > Strict rules for water quality and for investment in infrastructure - > Ensure water services are financially sustainable - ☐ Taumata Arowai to remain as water quality regulator but new economic regulator to be established. - ☐ Technical Advisory Group established to contribute expert advice to the Minister of Local Government and the Department of Internal Affairs. - ☐ New enabling legislation to be introduced in 2024 - Second Bill (May 2024) sets out provisions relating to council service delivery plans and transitional economic regulation.
+Legislation to support Watercare becoming a financially independent entity. - Second Bill (December 2024) will provide for long-term requirements for financial sustainability, a complete economic regulation regime, and new types of structural and financing tools, including a new type of financially independent Council Controlled Organisation - ☐ Reforms expected to be in place by mid 2025.